naxatra2/vaahan-task-/README.md

 # Overview
 The Vaahan Project is a rudimentary headless CMS with basic CRUD functionality built with a Node.js backend and a React.js frontend.
 This project allows users to create dynamic entities, manage their attributes, and perform CRUD operations on the records of these entities.
 It demonstrates the integration of a frontend built with React.js and a backend built with Express.js and Sequelize, interfacing with a MySQL database.

+# Challenges Faced.
+This project lacks a proper integration between the frontend and the backend, but both of them work seperately. here is a link to a proper working frontend developed by me: [Frontend](https://github.com/naxatra2/Vaahan-Project)

 # Features
 Dynamic Entity Creation
 CRUD Operations